-In accordance with Bishop Seabury's core curriculum, all students enroll in Latin 7 in seventh grade and French and Spanish in eighth grade.
+In accordance with Bishop Seabury's core curriculum, all students enroll in Latin in seventh grade and French and Spanish in eighth grade.
 Students learn to read and translate Latin via images and quickly come into contact with multi-paragraph stories.
 Students develop a sizable vocabulary and learn derivatives from Latin to English and vice versa.
 Learning Latin vocabulary not only increases their ability to translate Latin, but also promotes variety in their English vocabulary.
 These introductory courses place a firm foundation for further language learning.
-After the required language course in middle school, students may choose to continue in Latin, French or Spanish languages.
+After the required language courses in middle school, students may choose to continue in Latin, French or Spanish languages.
 In high school, students are required to take three consecutive years of a language.

-Currently, Latin I through Latin V are offered with honors options in Latin III.
-Levels I-III are required courses for Upper School students.
+Currently, Latin I through Latin IV are offered with honors options in Latin III-IV.
+Levels I-III are required courses for US students.
 Students are taught grammar, vocabulary, and culture in a sequence that leads to proficiency in reading, translating, and listening in Latin.
 Students also are taught Latin composition from Latin 7-Latin II.
-In Latin III, students read native Latin literature from Caesar and Ovid.
-Latin IV is an honors class in which the authors Catullus, Vergil, Livy, and Tacitus are taught.
-The students practice reading in meter and focus on these writers to provide insight into the culture and society of the later Roman Republic and Empire.
-Latin V focuses on reading a majority of Catullus' poetry.
-Students learn another to read and scan another Latin meter.
-This course also emphasizes literal and literary translation which helps students grow their vocabulary in both Latin and English.
+In Latin III-IV, students read native Latin literature from Caesar, Ovid, Catullus, and Vergil.
+Students practice reading in three meters and focus on these writers to provide insight into the culture and society of the late Roman Republic and early Empire.
+Latin IV emphasizes literal and literary translation which helps students grow their vocabulary in both Latin and English.
 The far reaching goal of the Latin curriculum is to provide students with the skills for learning multiple languages once they have finished their education at Bishop Seabury.
 Students will have acquired the skills for analyzing texts and comparing various literary genres.

-French and Spanish both begin with an introductory level course and continue to level IV.
-Levels I through III are required courses for Upper School students.
+French and Spanish both begin with an introductory level course and continue to level IV with honors options available in III-IV.
+Levels I through III are required courses for US students.
 Students learn vocabulary, grammar, and culture in a sequence that prepares them to be proficient readers and speakers.
 Modern languages focus on four components of language learning: reading, listening, speaking, and writing.
 Students are taught on all four of these levels from the beginning of their modern language instruction.
 The goal of modern language study is to create fluent speakers who are able to participate in conversation with native speakers.
 Additionally, students will be able to read newspapers, magazines, or other media in either French or Spanish.
-They will learn the differences between American culture and French or Spanish culture and gain an appreciation for that culture.
+They will learn the differences between American culture and

+French or Spanish culture and gain an appreciation for that culture.
 The far-reaching goal of modern languages is to create bilingual speakers and thinkers who will continue to learn and speak French or Spanish as part of their everyday lives.
 Also, the hope is that the students will travel, study, or live in countries whose native language is French or Spanish.

-Course Title: Latin 7

-Texts Used: Cambridge Latin Course, Vols.
-1 4th edition; Novellas: Lucia Mala Puella, Eumachia, and Cloelia, Puella Romana.
+Course Title: Latin 7 Grade: 7 Texts Used: Cambridge Latin Course , Vols.
+1 4 th edition Novellas: Lucia Mala Puella, Eumachia, and Cloelia, Puella Romana